myanmar - mediation, mitigation, peacebuilding

 Peace Journey

-She has been participating in the peace processes of the Kayin State Peacebuilding Committee, organising cultural exhibitions, publishing books, and arranging ethnic costume shows.
-Although the subsequent peace processes following the NCA were carried out through the JMC, they were stalled by the COVID-19 pandemic.
+She has been participating in the peace processes of the Kayin State Peacebuilding Committee.
+Her role is closely tied to the literature field, including organising cultural exhibitions, publishing books, and arranging ethnic costume shows.
+Unfortunately, the subsequent peace processes following the Nationwide Ceasefire Agreement (NCA) that were carried out through the JMC were stalled due to the COVID-19 pandemic.
 However, in 2021, the Kayin State government established the 'Kayin State Peace Implementation Committee' and has actively engaged in peace activities since then.
 It has been successful to a certain extent in her region.

 Success Stories